-- We ask Members of the House of Lords to support this Bill during its first reading and subsequent committee stage of the process.
+- We ask Members of the House of Lords to support this Bill during the report stage of the process.

 - The legislation sets out the process and rules surrounding any commercialisation of gene-edited products, eventually enabling consumers to benefit from the availability of novel foods.

 - Gene editing allows scientists and breeders to develop foods with a range of benefits such as improved nutritional quality, less environmental impact, disease resistance and climate resilience.

 - Traditional methods to introduce traits through conventional breeding can take 8-15 years.
 Gene editing significantly speeds up this process, as it avoids the need for several years of backcrossing to remove and restore genes unnecessarily added or lost through traditional breeding.

 - The Norwich Research Park is home to world leading research establishments such as the John Innes Centre, the Earlham Institute, The Sainsbury Laboratory, the Quadram Institute and we are all working on gene-editing.

 - We believe that the full benefits of gene editing can only be realised if products developed this way are able to reach consumers.
 We therefore welcome this Bill to allow gene edited products to be brought safely to market and provide consumer confidence.